dwarvesf/brainery/memo/the-development-journey-with-aharooms---vietnam-hospitality-growth-solutions.md

 ![[dc3d4963dc8979095979e7b5a0c94dc0_MD5.webp]]

 The collaboration brought great impacts on our partnership.
-Aharooms has <span style='color:green'>[made its way to the market](https://doanhnghiep.quocgiakhoinghiep.vn/en/doanhnghiep/aharooms/)</span> and created <span style='color:green'>[significant achievement](https://baodautu.vn/doanh-nhan-ngo-duc-nguyen-ceo-aharooms-giac-mo-chuoi-khach-san-dai-ca-thap-ky-d115045.html)</span>.
+Aharooms has <span style='color:pink'>[made its way to the market](https://doanhnghiep.quocgiakhoinghiep.vn/en/doanhnghiep/aharooms/)</span> and created <span style='color:pink'>[significant achievement](https://baodautu.vn/doanh-nhan-ngo-duc-nguyen-ceo-aharooms-giac-mo-chuoi-khach-san-dai-ca-thap-ky-d115045.html)</span>.

 As a technical partner and a venture builder, the Dwarves contribute to the product design stage to maximize Aharooms's revenue streams at critical moments to quickly response to COVID pandemic.